Kahler-Einstein metrics with edge singularities: Preliminaries

 Let $g$ be any K\"ahler metric which is smooth (or of some fixed finite regularity) on $M \setminus \D$.
 We shall say that $g$ is a \K edge metric with angle $2\pi \beta$ if, in any local holomorphic coordinate system near $\D$ where $\D = \{z_1 = 0\}$, and $z_1 = \rho e^{\i\theta}$,

-for some $\eta' > 0$, where $F$ is a bounded function which is at least continuous at $\D$ (and which will have some specified regularity).
-If this is the case, we say that $g$ is asymptotically equivalent to $g_\beta$, and that its associated K\"ahler form $\omega$ (which by abuse of terminology we also call a metric sometimes) is asymptotically equivalent to $\omega_\beta$.
+for some $\eta' > 0$, where $F$ is a bounded nonvanishing function which is at least continuous at $\D$ (and which will have some specified regularity).
+If this is the case, we say that $g$ is asymptotically equivalent to $g_\beta$, and that its associated K\"ahler form $\omega$ (which by abuse of terminology we sometimes also refer to as a metric) is asymptotically equivalent to $\omega_\beta$.
 There are slightly weaker hypotheses under which it is reasonable to say that $g$ has angle $2\pi \be$ at $\D$, but the definition we have given here is sufficient for our purposes.
+We denote by $\Ric\o$ the Ricci current (on $M$) associated to $\o$, namely, in local coordinates $\Ric\o=-\i\ddbar\log\det[g_{i\bar j}]$ if $\o=\i g_{i\bar j} dz^i\wedge \overline{dz^j}$.
+Thus, $\Ric\o-2\pi(1-\be)[D]$ is a $(1,1)$ current on $M$ with a continuous potential, where $[\D]$ is the current associated to integration along $\D$.